 It goes without saying that successful client meetings are the life blood of any advice business.
-Here we share tips for ensuring clients leave your meetings feeling positive (even after addressing difficult topics) and that the time they’ve spent was productive.
+Here we share our recipe for ensuring clients leave your meetings feeling positive (even after addressing difficult topics) and that the time they’ve spent was productive.
 Better still, if you have capacity to take on new clients, they will gladly recommend your services to like-minded friends, family members or colleagues.

 Let’s begin with a couple of insights I’ve learnt from some of the most successful financial advisers in our profession: